kicking impostor syndrome to the curb

 Whose project is this… yours or theirs?
 It’s yours!
 Stop wasting time wondering what others think.
 Focus on your own thoughts.
 If you are happy with the work you’ve produced, then that’s all that matters.

-When you do need to ask for feedback from others (promoters, agents, managers), it’s important that you remember one thing: sometimes people just aren’t good at giving it.
+When you do need to ask for feedback from others it’s important that you remember one thing: sometimes people just aren’t good at giving it.
 And if you’re someone who craves others’ opinions this can be hard to handle.
 You may not be able to hear the good things they’re saying because you don’t believe them yourself.
 Resist this urge, friend.
 Take people at their word.
 And if you’re genuinely unsure, ask for clarification.

 Trust your instincts.
 Go get yourself a celebratory beverage for all you've achieved.
 You deserve it.
 Cheers!